 Ever wonder why you can find grape ice pops, but not grape ice cream?

 Grapes have high water content, which is why eating them is an easy way to stay hydrated.
-But it also means when you freeze them to make ice cream, they’ll turn into icy chunks.
+But it also means that when you freeze them to make ice cream, they’ll turn into icy chunks.
 That’s all fine and dandy for an ice pop recipe, but not what anyone wants from a scoop of smooth ice cream.
+“The creamy ice cream is difficult to produce in large quantities,” explains Ja-ne de Abreu, author of Sassy Food.
+“The texture would be off and not so creamy.”
 Plus, leaving the skins on would ruin the texture, but peeling grapes takes away most of their flavor.